Incident Response & Reporting

 Basic First Aid

 By administering immediate care during an emergency, you can help an ill or injured person before EMS arrive.
-A variety of useful references can also be downloaded to your smartphone (and are then accessible without cell or wifi service) such as the Emergency Medical Response Guide or “EMR Guide” from the National Safety Council and “First Aid” from the American Red Cross.
+A variety of useful references can also be downloaded to your smartphone (and are then accessible without cell or WiFi service) such as the Emergency Medical Response Guide or “EMR Guide” from the National Safety Council and “First Aid” from the American Red Cross.
 Both are available free from the App Store.

 First Aid Steps (adapted from the American Red Cross1):